-House Ethics Committee launches inquiry into Rep. Katie Hill after report of affair with staffer
+Rep. Katie Hill admits to 'inappropriate' relationship with campaign staffer, vows to cooperate with ethics panel

 REP. KATIE HILL FIGHTS BACK AMID CLAIMS SHE WAS INVOLVED IN ROMANTIC 'THROUPLE' WITH STAFFER

-RedState also reported that Hill had an extramarital affair with Kelly, her legislative director and former campaign finance director, for at least a year.
+RedState also reported that Hill had an extramarital affair with Graham Kelly, her legislative director and former campaign finance director, for at least a year.
 Heslep was said to have shared his own screenshot of a text exchange he had with a friend who had heard about the affair, which he later deleted from his Facebook account.
 According to RedState, the alleged affair was why Heslep filed for divorce.

-Hill acknowledged to Fox News that she's going through a divorce and claimed her "abusive husband" has been "determined to try to humiliate me."
+Fox News is told there is no U.S. Capitol Police investigation into the photos because the revelation of the images could be a violation of state law, not federal law.

-"Intimate photos of me and another individual were published by Republican operatives on the Internet without my consent," Hill said in a statement to Fox News.
+"Intimate photos of me and another individual were published by Republican operatives on the Internet without my consent," Hill said in an earlier statement to Fox News.
 "I have notified Capitol Hill police, who are investigating the situation and potential legal violations of those who posted and distributed the photos, and therefore will have no further comment on the digital materials."

 She did add this: "I am disgusted that my opponents would seek to exploit such a private matter for political gain.
 This coordinated effort to try to destroy me and people close to me is despicable and will not succeed.
 I, like many women who have faced attacks like this before, am stronger than those who want me to be afraid."